solaristdeng/obsidian-bilingual-translate/README.md

-# Kiss Translator for Obsidian
+# Bilingual Translate for Obsidian

 A simple Obsidian plugin that translates markdown files using OpenAI-compatible APIs.
 Creates bilingual output with original text followed by translation, line by line.